atamalu/Applied-Stats-Sims/one_way_anova/one_way_anova.md

 ## Study

-Tim is a pharmacology researcher designing a study to test the effectiveness of drugs A and B on treating social anxiety in rat subjects with the disorder.
+Tim is a pharmacology researcher designing a study to test the effectiveness of drugs A and B on treating social anxiety in animal subjects with the disorder.
 He randomly assigns subjects to 3 groups:
-Placebo (control), Drug A, and Drug B. That is; 14 subjects receive a sugar pill, 14 receive Drug A, and 14 receive Drug B.
+Placebo (control), Drug A, and Drug B. That is: 14 subjects receive a sugar pill, 14 receive Drug A, and 14 receive Drug B.

 Each subject is given a 2-minute socialization period with a juvenile